vistadataproject/nodeVISTA/interfaces/VistaJS/README.md

 TODO: get v1.3 version

 __Relevance__: no direct relevance to VDP.
 VDP calls are inside VISTA, relying on _cache.node_/_nodem_.
 Anything you can do over the broker using this Vista.js or its equivalents can be done directly inside VISTA.

+## CHANGES Made by VDP

+ VistAJsLibrary_ supports both the VA and OSEHRA Ciphers - the OSEHRA cipher is the default in our version.